The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 A Model for Building Diversity and Interdisciplinarity

-Finally, we continued our work with Genomics Institute staff and faculty to collaborate on integrating a concern for ethics and justice into genomics research.
-James Doucet-Battle (Sociology), Jenny Reardon and Colleen Stone worked with Lars Fehren-Schmitz (Anthropology), Angela Brooks (BME), Karen Miga (BME) and Zia Isola to reconceive Genomics and Society work.
+In 2023-2024 Science & Justice continued its history of initiating bold new collaborations.
+We continued our work with Genomics Institute staff and faculty to collaborate on integrating a concern for ethics and justice into genomics research.
+James Doucet-Battle (Sociology), Jenny Reardon and Colleen Stone worked with Lars Fehren-Schmitz (Anthropology), and Karen Miga (BME) to reconceive Genomics and Society work.

-This year we continued our efforts to create a more robust approach to ethics grounded in interdisciplinary collaboration through our partnership with the Institute for the Biology of Stem Cells.
+We also continued our efforts to create a more robust approach to ethics grounded in interdisciplinary collaboration through our partnership with the Institute for the Biology of Stem Cells.
 Working with Camilla Forsberg (Biomolecular Engineering) and Lindsay Hinck (Molecular, Cellular and Developmental Biology), we created a Science and Justice training component for the successful EDUC 4: CIRM Research Training Grant “CIRM Scholar” Award.
-With the Stem Cell Journal Club, we hosted a joint session with students from Seoul National University.
+With the Stem Cell Journal Club.
+This year this included a joint session with students from Seoul National University.
 We look forward to continuing working with them, and to expanding training opportunities in stem cell research to include a critical focus on questions of ethics and justice.
-See this UCSC news story for more information.
+Refer to this UCSC news story for more information.

 For a complete list of the ongoing research our community conducted, refer to Appendix 3.